roomacarthur/seastainability/README.md

 ### Colours:

-colour insperation has been decided upon with the aid of [Colorinspo](https://colorsinspo.com/color-palettes/search/?sterm=%232d767f)
+To keep the colours inline with the design brief and with the help of [Colorinspo](https://colorsinspo.com/color-palettes/search/?sterm=%232d767f) I have decided to go with the netural colours listed below.

 - #1e6262 - Dark
 - #2d767f - Blue